tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 Sometimes less is better.

 As I said in the beginning, this article cannot draw any conclusions beyond MNIST, but it serves as a good pointer, nevertheless.
-It would be interesting to do another run with a more complex dataset or one where the sparse autoencoder had it's time to shine.
+It would be interesting to do another run with a more complex dataset or one where the sparse autoencoder had its time to shine.
-A more focused look on what goes on in anomaly detection would be a nice thing, too.
+A more focused look at what goes on in anomaly detection would be a nice thing, too.

 As always, more questions generated than answered.